 List certifications and related designations earned, the issuing body, and completion dates.
 Also include license numbers and expiration dates.

 Highlight nursing positions held in reverse chronological order.
 Include dates of employment and the corresponding health organization names and locations.
 Format according to personal preference but keep in mind that bulleted statements are easier to scan quickly by human eyes, whereas your talents can get lost in paragraph-style entries.

 When discussing experience, stay within 3-5 statements; otherwise you risk trying to “say everything” which is counter-productive.
 Use this formula for all statements: Action Word + Detail + Impact.
 Quantify and/or indicate the value of your actions and tasks.
 Examples: accuracy rates, beds per shift, time frames, discharge efficiency, etc. Look at each bulleted statement and think about applicable metrics.
 Too many nurses list an action word along with a detail, and then… stop.
 Follow the formula through to a powerful finish.

-Computer skills.
-List any medical-related software with which you are familiar or proficient, as well as MS Office Suite (2003 and/or 2007) and other relevant programs and electronic, handheld documentation tools.
+List any medical-related software with which you are familiar or proficient, as well as MS Office Suite, and other relevant programs and electronic, handheld documentation tools.

 Do you have any tips on how to write nursing resume that you would like to share?
-All thoughts and suggestions are welcomed from nurses, nurse supervisors, recruiters, and others.
+All thoughts and suggestions are welcomed from nurses, nurse managers, recruiters, and others.
 Thank you!